JasonNi0610/ZihanNi-CSCI3390_Project1/README.md

   iter.map(x => x + 1) // Modified line
 })
 ```
+After changing the code, the run time to find Bitcoin, in the difficulty of 7, takes 3000s.

 This design would have both pros and cons:
 **Pros:**
 - **Efficiency:** Less resource-intensive than random generation.